 So what makes a really good, effective, honest success story?

-Here’s an example that would be appropriate for a financial planner:
+Here’s an example that would be appropriate for a financial planner (from my book, Grow Your Business One Story At A Time):

 “Bob, a bank manager in a medium-sized city, and his wife Susan feel frustrated because they don’t have enough money each month.
 Bob feels Susan spends too much money on hair, nails, and the latest fashions.
 But Susan says Bob spends a lot more on “expensive golf and fishing trips.”